analyticsengineering/analyticsengineering.github.io/what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md

 - Provides a shared understanding of the domain among stakeholders, developers, and end-users.
 - Serves as a foundation for the logical and physical design phases.

+|  Note: Conceptual Models are always business specific.
+There is nothing like a reference Conceptual Model

 ### Sample Conceptual Model

 ```